 Challenge for the Month

 Before I go too far with other tips, I have a challenge for you this month.
 Try a few different types of lists and time management styles.
 You could try a new one each week or split the month in two and try each one for a couple of weeks.
 The goal is to help you think about your time and start managing it better.
-At the end of the month, we will follow up and see which style worked best for you and tell you how to move forward to the next step.
-Don’t hesitate to email me with questions or if you want more information on the various options I tested.
-I’m here to help!
+In a few weeks, the second part of this series will be coming out and we will follow up and see which style worked best for you and tell you how to move forward to the next step.